dbursztynowski/5g-taskforce/looptest/README.md

 $ kubectl apply -f prometheus-prometheus.yaml
 ```

-  - restart all pods of the stateful set `prometheus-k83`
+  - restart all pods of the stateful set `prometheus-k83` - use one of the two options below
     - option 1: rollout restart of the stateful set

       ```